 Why is this happening?

 I chose not to litter the site with advertising and popups or sell user data to marketing agencies interested in pushing fitness-related products.
 My feeling was, “We’ll only make money when the teachers are making money, and we’ll succeed together.”
 So, our business model relied on processing transactions.
 Surprisingly, sadly, many event creators found/created sneaky ways to avoid paying 3%, 2%, or even a 1% fee on their sales.
-Yoga teachers frequently asked me how they could advertise on the site, seemingly disappointed that the best way to get exposure was free: all they had to do was write useful content in the Sangha and they’d be featured in our weekly promotions as subject matter experts, across social media.
-It was a significantly better value proposition than getting a banner ad on one website with “qualified eyeballs” or being featured in one email blast with a dubious CTR, but advertising companies have shaped marketing in such a way that small business people are trained to willfully waste their money.
+Yoga teachers frequently asked me how they could advertise on the site, seemingly disappointed that the best way to get exposure was free: all they had to do was write useful content in the Sangha and they’d be featured in our weekly promotions as subject matter experts, across a variety of social media channels.
+It was a significantly better value proposition than getting a banner ad on any single website with “qualified eyeballs” or being featured in one email blast with a dubious CTR, but advertising companies have shaped marketing in such a way that small business people are now trained to willfully waste their money.

-But the truth is, now, my heart isn’t in yoga anymore.
+But the truth is, now, my heart isn’t even in yoga anymore.
 A deep disgust with all the guru scandals (John Friend, Gurudev at Kripalu, Baptiste, Jivamukti, Bikram to name but a few) had been building for a while and, about a year ago, I became iretrievably turned off by the instagramification, commercialism, self-help snake oil, and unabashed self-branding among yoga practitioners and teachers.
 I watched, in horror, as Bikram yoga became popular (“Bikram Yoga: Look Better Naked”).
 I winced as I saw Rocket Yoga gain traction (“Rocket Yoga gets you there faster”).
 I mean, I only began assisting my teachers when I finished the Intermediate Series, after practicing Mysore Style Ashtanga for 6 years, so I could not help but cringe while 20-something girls announced loudly, and without irony, “I’m a yoga teacher” after attending a 200-hour course on a Thai beach for 3 weeks.
 And Broga, and Glowga, and Beer Yoga and the “smart” yoga e-mat.
 The preponderance of slackline, acro-yogis, bindfolded on a naked paddle board made me gag, and still does.
-I’m sure what they are doing is fun exercise, but is that yoga?
+I’m sure what they are doing is fun exercise, and that’s great, but is that yoga?
 How is any of that helping quiet the mind?

 …And then a bunch of competitors entered the space of “yoga directory” with zero fucks given about copyright, privacy, or the tension that should exist between yoga and commerce.
 Regardless of my efforts to show that we did care, NomadYOGI was lumped in with the rest of the group and I was personally maligned with the kind of righteous vitriol that should normally be reserved for war criminals.
 Welcome to the Internet, grab a helmet.

 So, when my developer suggested a way that we could cut costs down by 80%, I considered keeping it up for another year.
 After all, there continued to be a steady trickle of sincere yogis signing up and uploading events, every week.
-But no one was really using the Sangha, and that really weighed on me because it was built to be the antidote for all the show-off-your-asana bullshit that has come to define yoga as an industry.
+But no one was really using the Sangha, and that weighed on me because it was built to be the antidote for all the show-off-your-asana bullshit that has come to define yoga as an industry.
 Instead, the structure of what we built (the yogi profiles, the event directory, the Stream of Consciousness feed, etc.) and the software we designed to run the architecture of the Sangha will be sold and repurposed towards other aims by a different company.
 Internet companies are technology companies, after all.

 Maybe I will regret this, but I’ve closed a business once before (a decade ago when I went back to grad school to get my MBA in corporate social responsibility) and my memories of that experience are more sweet than bitter, if still bitter sweet.
 Admitting to a mistake is hard, especially one that I poured personal resources into.
 Strange, when I think about it: I’ve had more success in areas where I positioned myself to take advantage of opportunities as they came to me than those where I worked my ass off to make something happen.
 Apparently, I’m better at due diligence than I am at sales.
 I should probably pay more attention to that lesson.